arthcp/transaction-index/README.md

   * `serverPort` - Port for running REST server

 ### Execution ###
-The Index needs to be generated before the API is useful.
+The Index needs to be generated before the API is used.
 To generate the index run this in project root directory -
 ```
 node src/blockIndexer.js
 ```
-Note: Delete old index from db before regenerating index.
-This will be fixed soon.

 The API server can be started by running this in project root directory -
 ```
 node src/api.js